Sour-abh-Raj/lucifer-dev/CONTRIBUTING.md

-# Contributing to al-folio
+# Contributing to lucifer-dev

-Thank you for considering contributing to al-folio!
+Thank you for considering contributing to lucifer-dev!

 ## Pull Requests